qawemlilo/node-blogger/README.md

 The `routes.js` file contains the connect middleware for handling http requests.

 ## Commands
 `newpost` (bin/newpost) - the newpost command creates the markdown file that will contain the new post.
-It also log the new post in `posts.json`, our pseudo-database.
+It also logs the new post in `posts.json`, our pseudo-database.

 `compile` (bin/compile) - the compile command generates the html files that are served by our http server.